 Major CSPs have support for BYOK, reflecting the demand for this common security practice of storing the keys in an on-prem location, within the perimeter of the enterprise, and allowing the service provider to use them by importing the keys in a secure manner to the CSP native key management service.

 Some customers using the service may be perfectly happy having the CSP manage all aspects of encryption.
 Small businesses, for example, may not have the expertise on staff or the time needed to dedicate to in-house key management.
 In such cases, relying on a storage provider may be a better option for maintaining a chosen level of security.

 Organizations subject to industry and government regulations with particularly stringent data access requirements or need to comply with legal requirements to have keys under their supervision, may want to retain more control over their data and encryption keys.
 In such cases, these businesses may not want a storage provider holding the key that could unlock their data.

 BYOK provides better security than KMS since it allows companies to continue using their existing encryption keys in the cloud.
 However, it has serious shortcomings, since the added complexity doesn’t add more control, as at the end of the process the CSP has full access and control over the enterprise encryption keys.
 Having said that, for many cloud services this is the best you can get currently.
 To learn how to gain full control over encryption keys in the cloud read about Unbound Control Your Own Key (CYOK) concept.

 Unbound Key Control Enhancing Key Security in the Cloud

-Unbound Key Control (UKC) allows to protect the cryptographic material within it’s secure boundaries, while supporting BYOK to all CSPs that have this feature – Amazon AWS, Microsoft Azure, Google Cloud Platform and IBM Cloud.
+Unbound Key Control (UKC) allows protecting the cryptographic material within its secure boundaries while supporting BYOK to all CSPs that have this feature – Amazon AWS, Microsoft Azure, Google Cloud Platform and IBM Cloud.

 Enablement of Multi-Cloud Strategy